Resending to unopens

 Step 2: Customize the resend

-Choose whether to send now or schedule for later
+Choose whether to send immediately or schedule for a later time

 Note: while resending to unopens can increase an already-sent email’s chance of landing in the inbox, we suggest you use it sparingly.
 Resending every email can increase your unsubscribes and marked spam, and impact the overall deliverability of your emails.